lorerave85/ocr-demo/README.md

 ![](./screenshots/tesseract_input_debug.png)

-A first indication of a potential issue is the fact there is marked difference in contrast between text and background across the two images.
+A first indication of a potential issue is the fact there is a marked contrast difference between text and background across the two images.
 Font is also different in size and in proportion with the image margins.
-So now it might be reasonable to argue that what we are missing is different approach for binarizing the input and perhaps applying some re-scaling.
+So now it might be reasonable to argue that what we are missing is a different approach for binarizing the input and perhaps applying some re-scaling.
 Before we rush to conclusions however, let us continue experimenting.